ethereum/EIPs/EIPS/eip-x.md

 SHOULD check `msg.sender` can spend owner funds using allowance.

-MUST revert if all of shares cannot be redeemed (due to withdrawal limit being reached, slippage, the owner not having enough shares, etc).
+MUST revert if all of `shares` cannot be requested for `redeem` / `withdraw` (due to withdrawal limit being reached, slippage, the owner not having enough shares, etc).

 MUST emit the `RequestRedeem` event.